What do City Council members say when they’re running for election?

 Pat Showalter

-She emphasizes: "We need to reduce greenhouse gasses and adapt to climate impacts like sea level rise, volatile water supply and increased heat."
+She emphasized: "We need to reduce greenhouse gasses and adapt to climate impacts like sea level rise, volatile water supply and increased heat."